Melania Trump Makes Surprise Visit to Detention Center

 “First Lady Melania Trump has arrived in Texas to take part in briefings and tours at a nonprofit social services center for children who have entered the United States illegally and a customs and border patrol processing center,” her office said in a statement.
 “Her goals are to thank law enforcement and social services providers for their hard work, lend support and hear more on how the administration can build upon the already existing efforts to reunite children with their families.”

-Trump’s Communications Director Stephanie Grisham told reporters that the First Lady had suggested making the trip on Tuesday – othat *ends the Adminitration’s policy of separating children and parents at the border.
+Trump’s Communications Director Stephanie Grisham told reporters that the First Lady had suggested making the trip on Tuesday – othat *ends the Administration’s policy of separating children and parents at the border.

 “She wants to see what’s happening for herself and she wants to lend her support, executive order or not,” said Grisham.
 “The executive order certainly is helping pave the way a little bit, but there’s still a lot to be done.”